Irindul/pi-init-scripts/README.md

 # Init scripts for Raspberry Pi

-This scripts are used to create a basic secure environment when reinstalling RaspberryPi OS.
+These scripts are used to create a basic secure environment when reinstalling RaspberryPi OS.

 ## Usage